mever-team/FairBench/docs/quick.md

 This can assess any system.
 Install extras are available to optionally run computer vision, graph, and LLMs benchmarks.
-This tutorial shows a common workflow for computing one fairness measure.
+This tutorial shows how to compute one fairness measure.
-The recommended workflow for identifying which measures to compute is the following:
+The recommended workflow for identifying what to measure is the following:

 1. Identify prospective fairness concerns to discuss with stakeholders via [reports](reports.md).